-MMC operates as an independent technical consultant providing resource evaluation, mining engineering and mine valuation services to the resources and financial services industries.
-The Jiama Technical Report was prepared on behalf of MMC by technical specialists, details of whose qualifications and experience are set out in Annexure A to the Jiama Technical Report.
+Mining One operates as an independent technical consultant providing resource evaluation, mining engineering and mine valuation services to the resources and financial services industries.
+The Jiama Technical Report was prepared on behalf of Mining One by technical specialists, details of whose qualifications and experience are set out on Section 28 to the Jiama Technical Report.

-MMC has been paid, and has agreed to be paid, professional fees for its preparation of the Jiama Technical Report.
-However, none of MMC staff or sub-consultants who contributed to the Technical Report has any interest in:
+Mining One has been paid, and has agreed to be paid, professional fees for its preparation of the Jiama Technical Report.
+However, none of Mining One staff or sub-consultants who contributed to the Technical Report has any interest in: